Menu

 Francesca Chauhan

 I feel honoured to volunteer as a governor and support the school and local community.
-As a HR professional, with over 13 years’ experience, I am passionate about learning and development.
+As a HR professional, with over 15 years’ experience, I am passionate about learning and development.
 I believe education and continued learning is essential and hope that my HR experience will offer a different perspective to help support the school.
 I have worked in both public and private sector businesses and supported a wide spectrum of HR fields including employee relations, recruitment, learning and development, organisational strategy, employee engagement and wellbeing.
-As a first time mother who has made the decision to take a career break to focus on my daughter, I am excited to support the Sherwood community and volunteer my knowledge and skills.
+As a parent who has made the decision to take a career break to focus on my children, I am excited to support the Sherwood community and volunteer my knowledge and skills.

 • Log In